List of accolades received by the 2002–2007 Spider-Man film series: Spider-Man (2002)

 Kirsten Dunst won an Empire Award and two MTV Movie Awards for her performance as Mary Jane Watson.

-The first film in the franchise, Spider-Man, was released to American theaters on May 3, 2002.
-Its story follows Peter Parker (played by Tobey Maguire), a high-school student who turns to crime-fighting in New York, under the alias of Spider-Man, after developing spider-like powers.
-The film sees him develop friendships with Harry Osborn (James Franco) and his love interest, Mary Jane Watson (portrayed by Kirsten Dunst).
-Spider-Man was praised for staying faithful to the comic series and for being an enjoyable movie, with Joe Morgenstern of The Wall Street Journal finding the film to be "unusually good" for its genre.
-Raimi's 2002 release topped the box office with ticket revenue totaling to $114.8 million.
-By the end of its theatrical run, it had grossed over $820 million.
+The first film in the series, Spider-Man, was released in American theaters on May 3, 2002.
+Its plot follows Peter Parker (played by Tobey Maguire), a high school student in New York City who develops spider-like powers and begins fighting crime under the alias Spider-Man.
+During the course of the film, he seeks the attention of his love interest, Mary Jane Watson (Kirsten Dunst), and faces the malevolent Green Goblin (Willem Dafoe).
+By the end of its theatrical run, the film had grossed over $820 million.

-Its visual effects and sound were nominated by several award committees, including the Academy Awards, for being the best in film for that year.
+The film's visual effects and sound were nominated by several award committees, including the Academy Awards, for being the best in film for that year.
 Danny Elfman work on the film's music earned him an accolade from BMI Film and TV Awards.
 The film's song "Hero", performed by Chad Kroeger, scored nominations from the Broadcast Film Critics Association and 45th Grammy Awards.
-Dunst's performance as an aspiring actress who works as a waitress earned her both an Empire Award and an accolade from the viewer-voted 2003 MTV Movie Awards.
-She also shared an award from the latter for Best Kiss with Maguire, who was nominated for Best Male Performance from the same ceremony.
+Dunst's performance earned her both an Empire Award and an accolade from the viewer-voted 2003 MTV Movie Awards.
+She also shared an award from MTV for Best Kiss with Maguire, who was nominated for Best Male Performance at the same ceremony.
 The Golden Trailer Awards nominated the film's trailers for four awards and Spider-Mans stunt work earned it one nomination from the World Stunt Awards.